NAICNO/accelerated_genomics/README.md

     ├── tools                   <- Bioinformatics tools used in NVIDIA Parabricks │
-    ├── references              <- User guide, manuals, and all other explanatory materials │
+    ├── references              <- User guide, manuals, and all other explanatory materials ├── workflows               <- Collection of scalable and reproducible workflows/pipelines that automate complex NGS rawdata processing tasks
+    │
     |     *NOTE:  NOT YET IMPLEMENTED*
     ├── docs                    <- *A default Sphinx project; see sphinx-doc.org*